Will announce formation of new party within 10 days: Azad | Politics

 ''I thank my colleagues who stand with me and are the base of my new party which, God willing, will be announced within the next 10 days,'' Azad said addressing his maiden public rally in the Kashmir Valley after resigning from the Congress on August 26.

-Speaking at a public meeting at Dak Bunglow in Baramulla in north Kashmir, Azad said his new party will be 'Azad' (free), like his name, in its ideology and thinking.
+Speaking at a public meeting at Dak Bunglow in Baramulla in north Kashmir where he was accorded a warm welcome by supporters on his arrival, Azad said his new party will be 'Azad' (independent), like his name, in its ideology and thinking.

 ''My party will be Azad.
 Many of my colleagues said we should name the party as Azad.
 But, I said never.
 But, it's ideology will be independent, which will not join or merge with any other.
 That may happen after my death, but not till then,'' he said.